 Here’s one of my favorite examples:

-Most of Will’s friends share his lifestyle tastes, so this didn’t rock their assumptions about life.
-They’d do the same thing.
+Most of their friends shared their lifestyle tastes, so this didn’t rock any assumptions about life.
+Their friends would do the same thing.

-But one of his friends holds different preferences.
+But one particular friend holds different preferences.
 “That sounds miserable,” he said.
 “I’d never want to live with a bunch of stinky people on a school bus.”

-Nonetheless, this guy was one of Will’s chief supporters.
+Nonetheless, this guy was one of their chief supporters.
 He never uttered a word of discouragement.
-He never planted seeds of self-doubt into Will’s head about how this decision would “derail his career” or “cost thousands.”
-When Will needed help troubleshooting the transmission or fixing the engine, this guy pitched in with enthusiasm.
+He never planted seeds of self-doubt about how this decision would “derail his career” or “cost thousands.”
+When they needed help troubleshooting the transmission or fixing the engine, this guy pitched in with enthusiasm.

-“Have fun,” he told Will.
+“Have fun,” he told them.
 “Call me if you need anything.”
 Then he went home to his white picket fence in the suburbs, a conscious, deliberate lifestyle choice that suited his own taste.

 He aligned his money and time in the way that suited him.
 And he allowed others to do the same.